Call for Applications

 In addition to these on-the-ground experiences, we’ll also offer skill-building sessions that will teach participants about photo/mobile and multimedia journalism, solutions-based reporting and how to pitch story ideas.

 This workshop is part of EJN’s East Africa Wildlife Journalism project supported through a joint grant from the US Department of Interior and the US Agency for International Development.
 EJN will bear the travel, accommodation and meal costs of selected participants.

-Media practitioners interested in wildlife, environment and conservation journalism with a demonstrated track record of well-researched and solutions-based stories.
+Self-motivated journalists interested in wildlife, environment and conservation journalism with a demonstrated track record of incisive, in-depth reporting.
 Journalists from print, television, online and radio are welcome to apply.

 The workshop is open to journalists from Kenya, Uganda, Tanzania and Rwanda.
-Those based in coastal Kenya, from the Tsavo to Lamu, are especially encouraged to apply.
-We’ll host another training early next year aimed at reporters from Nairobi and upcountry.
+Those based in Nairobi and upcountry are especially encouraged to apply.

 Selected participants must:

-- Be willing to post copies of any stories produced for your home media organizations as a result of participating in the workshop on the EJN website.
+- Be willing to post copies of any stories produced for your home media organization as a result of participating in the workshop on the EJN website.

-- You can apply by clicking on the Apply Now button on the top right of this page.
+- Click on the Apply Now button on the top right of this page.

-- You must submit three samples of stories or links to reports related to wildlife or conservation issues.
-You’ll be asked to upload these once you start the application process so please have them ready beforehand.
+- You must submit two sample stories or links to stories that have appeared online.
+Story clips related to wildlife and conservation issues are welcome if you have them.
+You will be asked to upload these once you start the application process so be sure to have them ready beforehand.